acdlee/acdlee.github.io-YourMorning/index.md

 ## Background

 This guide assumes you have access to a Mac and at least some prior programming knowledge.
-The choice of the programming language is yours alone, however, I encourage Python; justified primarily by its ease and swiftness (earnestly, no pun intended).
+Your choice of which programming language is yours alone, however, I encourage Python; justified primarily by its ease and swiftness (earnestly, no pun intended).

 ## Enumerating Your Needs